5afe/safe-core-protocol-specs/manager/README.md

 # Manager

 At the heart of the protocol is the `Manager`, ensuring adherence to the prescribed conduct and procedures set by the `Registry`.
-The `Manager` serves as an intermediary layer coordinating communication and interactions between `Accounts` and `Integrations`.
+The `Manager` serves as an intermediary layer coordinating communication and interactions between `Accounts` and `Modules`.

 ## General Types